AdaCore/spark2014/docs/ug/usage_scenarios.rst

-.. _Usage Scenarios for SPARK:
+.. _Applying SPARK in Practice:

 ****************************
 Applying |SPARK| in Practice